khlam/debloat-samsung-android/README.md

 Running all commands listed in [commands.txt](./commands.txt) will **uninstall** all Samsung services, Facebook services, Google apps, Bixby, and most pre-installed bloatware.
 These commands will not disrupt Samsung Knox.
 These commands will **remove** the Galaxy Store (everything including themes) and Samsung Pay.

+# ⚠️ WARNING:⚠️
+THESE COMMANDS *WILL BREAK THE FOLLOWING FEATURES*.
+PROCEED AT YOUR OWN RISK.
+1. Profile Isolation (ex.
+Work Profile) apps - Apps like [Island](https://play.google.com/store/apps/details?id=com.oasisfeng.island&hl=en_US) and [Shelter](https://play.google.com/store/apps/details?id=net.typeblog.shelter&hl=en_US) 🚨 *WILL BOOTLOOP YOUR PHONE* 🚨
+2. Anything to do with the Galaxy Store - Links will not work.

+The following features will work as normal.
+1. All Android stock features (apps, Google services, phone, sms, camera, etc.)
+2. Galaxy Wearable Apps that can be downloaded from the Google Play Store

 > ⚠️ Research each package before deleting it.
 Some apps have hidden dependencies.